rhalbersma/xstd/doc/Dxxxx.md

 Introduction
 ------------

 We propose the user-defined suffix `z` for `size_t` literals.
-This allows writing code like
+This allows writing code in [Almost Always Auto style](http://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/)

     for (auto i = 0z; i < a.size(); ++i) { /* use i and a[i] */ }